 Flex Guidelines and Faculty Flex Obligations

-Complete the Flex/Staff Development Workshop Proposal Form (Word document) to submit your request to present a workshop or propose an outside presenter.
+Do you have an idea for a Professional Development activity?
+Contact Beth Patel at firstname.lastname@example.org or complete the Flex Proposal Form (Word document) to submit your request to present a workshop or propose an outside presenter.
 Your proposal will be reviewed by the Professional Development Committee.

 Professional Development Workshops and Resources